noahgrant/resourcerer/README.md

 * How big is the `resourcerer` package?

-    13kB gzipped.
+    Under 10kB gzipped.
 It has no dependencies.

 * Semver?